fastrodev/fastro/README.md

 server.use(middleware);
 ```

-## Plugin
+### Plugin
-You can add new properties or functions to fastro instance.
-You can also bundle several routes in one plugin.
+You can add new properties or functions to the fastro instance.
+You can also use all default instance functions, include create routes & middleware.
 This is similar to the [fastify plugin](https://www.fastify.io/docs/latest/Plugins/).
 ```ts
 const routes = function (fastro: Fastro) {
   fastro